kima063/Nascenia-Internship-Report/README.md

 <br>
 <br>
 <h3><em> Here comes the learning experience of the solution "it works fine on my machine" </h3>
-Then I learned the **docker basics** and to get a complete overview dockerized a nodejs <a href="https://github.com/kima063/nodejs-docker">web app</a>.
+Then I learned the <strong>docker basics</strong> and to get a complete overview dockerized a nodejs <a href="https://github.com/kima063/nodejs-docker">web app</a>.
 <br>
 <br>
 <h3><em> Took a look to another huge E-Commerce project </h3>
-After that, went through the <a href="https://demo.saleor.io/">Saleor.io E-Commerce website</a> to get an overview of **complete full-stack JavaScript web development**.
+After that, went through the <a href="https://demo.saleor.io/">Saleor.io E-Commerce website</a> to get an overview of <strong>complete full-stack JavaScript web development</strong>.
 <br>
 <br>

 <h3><em> A small React app, did some practicing there </h3>
-Again was assigned to do an intermediate challenge of *Frontend Mentor* which is a react app called "Rest-Countries".
+Again was assigned to do an advanced level challenge of <strong>Frontend Mentor</strong> which is a react app called "Rest-Countries".
 Here is the deployed link of that app is <a href="https://kima063.github.io/rest-countries/">Here!</a>
 <br>
 <br>
 <h3><em> Here comes a pretty interresting one for me, got to learn Django! </h3>
-Completing the react app I started learning **Django** and made a small app following the tutorial of *MDN Web Docs* and later deployed it using *Heroku*.
+Completing the react app I started learning <strong>Django</strong> and made a small app following the tutorial of <em>MDN Web Docs</em> and later deployed it using <em>Heroku</em>.
 The deployed link of that app is <a href="https://limitless-ravine-76607.herokuapp.com/">Here!</a>
 <br>
 <br>